-- Tell anyone else – Sounds simple enough, but you’d be surprised at how quickly even an unrelated connection of yours (work colleague or old neighbour perhaps?) who you tell in confidence might unknowingly spread the news by some means and then it ends up on social media.
+- Tell anyone else – Sounds simple enough, but you’d be surprised how quickly even a distant connection of yours (work colleague or old neighbour) might unknowingly spread the news and then it ends up on social media.

 - Post anything on social media – Whatever you do, don’t write anything on the parent’s wall or post photos (like those from your hospital visit or sent via text from the mum or dad) without their permission.
 Even a cryptic post without specific details can get people guessing.

-- Be careful on social media – It’s easy to make mistakes, you mean to write a personal message on Facebook but instead broadcast it on their timeline instead, or perhaps you make a casual comment on someone else’s post and refer to the baby as “her” or post a photo of the pink toy elephant you’re gifting them when the gender hasn’t officially been revealed yet.
+- Be careful on social media – It’s easy to make mistakes, you meant to write a personal message on Facebook but instead it turns out you’ve accidentally broadcast it on their timeline instead, or perhaps you make a casual comment on someone else’s post and refer to the baby as “her” or post a photo of the pink toy elephant you’re gifting them before the gender has officially been revealed.
 Stop and think before you post!